What are we going “back” to?

 Hosts Michael Kerr, Richard Hadden, Sujay Nath, and Jeff Tobe say the pandemic has offered up much to be overcome which required businesses to pivot strategically.
 Why then would we want to lose that momentum?
 We have had to change behaviours into performance and in order to do that, we have changed, altered, modified our environments, opening up possibilities.
 And since there never was a unified normal before, what will be normal in the future will be up to each business to set.

 Steve reminds leaders that there is only a defined subset of employees who were ever able to work “remotely” so focusing continually on that subset creates barriers to those who have continued to work as they always had—on location.
-To only emphasis those able to work remotely allows for “exception-based” policies, which in turn creates silos and interferes with effective team communication and culture building.
+To only emphasize those able to work remotely allows for “exception-based” policies, which in turn creates silos and interferes with effective team communication and culture building.
 Instead, he challenges, deal with the exception as an exception and don’t make it an edict.

 For those companies who are people focused, they will go beyond the “why” to the also ask the questions behind the question—the “what” we do and “how” we do it.
 This is what Steve says is “people” thinking, instead of “systems” thinking which will build and foster trust.